cloudspannerecosystem/cassandra-to-spanner-proxy/docs/config_options.md

         endpoint: YOUR_OTEL_COLLECTOR_SERVICE_ENDPOINT
         #Sampling ratio should be between 0 and 1.
 Here 0.05 means 5/100 Sampling ratio.
         samplingRatio: YOUR_SAMPLING_RATIO

+loggerConfig:
+    # Specifies the type of output, here it is set to 'file' indicating logs will be written to a file.
+    # Value of `outputType` should be `file` for file type or `stdout` for standard output.
+    # Default value is `stdout`.
+    outputType: YOUR_LOG_OUTPUT_TYPE

+    # Set this only if the outputType is set to `file`.
+    # The path and name of the log file where logs will be stored.
+For example, output.log, Required Key.
+    # Default `/var/log/cassandra-to-spanner-proxy/output.log`.
+    fileName: YOUR_LOG_OUTPUT_PATH

+    # Set this only if the outputType is set to `file`.
+    # The maximum size of the log file in megabytes before it is rotated.
+For example, 500 for 500 MB.
+Default 100MB
+    maxSize: MAX_LOG_FILE_SIZE

+    # Set this only if the outputType is set to `file`.
+    # The maximum number of backup log files to keep.
+Once this limit is reached, the oldest log file will be deleted.
+Default '10'.
+    maxBackups: MAX_LOG_FILE_BACKUPS

+    # Set this only if the outputType is set to `file`.
+    # The maximum age in days for a log file to be retained.
+Logs older than this will be deleted.
+Required Key.
+    # Default 3 days
+    maxAge: MAX_LOG_FILE_AGE

+    # Set this only if the outputType is set to `file`.
+    # Default value is set to 'False'.
+Change the value to 'True' for compressing the log files.
+    compress: True
 ```

 # Example config.yaml